ISIS Egypt Attack: Images Of Dead Children Lacking? Some Trump Supporters Think So

 — Francísco D. (@DivineMania) April 9, 2017

-One tweeter had an answer for this angry concern of a Trump supporting Twitter user, noting a fundamental difference between the recent chemical attack in Syria and the massacre of Christians in Egypt on Sunday.
+One tweeter had an answer for this angry concern of a Trump-supporting Twitter user, noting a fundamental difference between the recent chemical attack in Syria and the massacre of Christians in Egypt on Sunday.

 @_Makada_ Because only pieces of human flesh are leftover from the kids in Egypt.